What is Scottish country dancing?

 SCD is very sociable – it is common practice to dance with different partners during a night of dancing so no partner is needed to attend classes or dances.
 Thanks to the Royal Scottish Country Dance Society the dance form is sufficiently popular and uniform that any SCD dancer can pack their dance shoes and be welcomed by a local group almost anywhere in the world.

 As everywhere else, in Carlisle and North Cumbria we encourage all to come to learn and enjoy Scottish Country Dancing for fun, fitness and friendship and there are many classes to choose from.
-To find a club near you go to the Other Groups pages or use the Map of Groups.
+To find a club near you go to the Other Groups pages or use the Locations page.
 All you will need to join us is a pair of soft-soled flat shoes, you don’t need to bring a partner or to wear a kilt and you will find experienced dancers eager to help you.